Accountants in Miami Explains Overtime Wages Laws During the Holidays

 Accountants in Miami Explains When is Overtime Due?Accountants in Miami clarify that under the Fair Labor Standards Act (FLSA), both full- and part-time employees have equal rights concerning overtime pay (enforced by the Department of Labor).
 Some states also have overtime laws.
-The FLSA requires that covered, nonexempt employees are paid overtime pay at not less than one and one-half times their regular pay rate (hence “time and a half’) after 40 hours of work, per workweek.
+The FLSA requires that covered, nonexempt employees are paid overtime pay at not less than one and one-half times their regular pay rate (hence “time and a half) after 40 hours of work, per workweek.
 Accountants in Miami Explains notes it’s important to note that these hours must be within the workweek, so for example, employees who work a 12-hour day on Monday but no other days that week are not entitled to overtime because they didn’t work over 40 hours within that one week – no matter how long their first shift was.

 Do all Employers Have to Pay Overtime?Although most employers are required to pay overtime, there are many exceptions.
 To determine if you need to pay overtime, you need to understand what the term “covered” means.
 Accountants in Miami Explains a “covered” employee is “covered” by the FLSA and therefore eligible for overtime pay.
 But not all employees are “covered.”
 Here’s what you need to know to determine whether your employees are covered: If none of these criteria apply to you, you might still be covered by your state’s overtime law.
 Read more from the Department of Labor for an official explanation of who is covered and who is not.

 Accountants in Miami Explains Which Employees are Entitled to Overtime?If your business is covered by the FLSA or state overtime laws, most but not all your employees may be entitled to overtime.
 We’ve just discussed what a “covered” employee is, but it’s also important to understand what an “exempt” or “non-exempt” employee is and how this factors into overtime pay.
 While “nonexempt” employees are eligible for overtime, “exempt” employees are not.
 But what is an exempt employee?
 Accountants in Miami have a fairly broad list of job types that are exempt, such as newspaper deliverers or seamen, among others.
 For the complete list, check out this overview of employees who are exempt from overtime rules from the Department of Labor.
-There is one category of exempt workers than can confuse employers – administrative, executive and professional employees.
-Sounds like a broad definition!
-But here’s the deal: employers aren’t required to pay overtime to these employees if they are paid on a salary basis and earn at least $455 a week, every week and perform certain job duties – generally managerial or supervisory.
-The Department of Labor offers more information about the basic requirements that determine whether an administrative, executive or professional employee is exempt from overtime.
+There is one category of exempt workers that can confuse employers – administrative, executive, and professional employees.
+That sounds like a broad definition!
+But here’s the deal: employers aren’t required to pay overtime to these employees if they are paid on a salary basis and earn at least $455 a week, every week, and perform certain job duties – generally managerial or supervisory.
+The Department of Labor offers more information about the basic requirements that determine whether an administrative, executive, or professional employee is exempt from overtime.

 Do I Have to Pay Overtime to Part-Time EmployeesYes.
 Part-time and full-time employees have equal rights when it comes to overtime, minimum wage, and other requirements of the Fair Labor Standards Act according to Gustavo A Viera an Accountants in Miami.
 Is Extra Pay Required for Weekend or Night Work?
 Extra pay for working weekends or nights is a matter of agreement between the employer and the employee.
 The FLSA does not require extra pay for weekend or night work.
 However, if covered and nonexempt workers do work more than 40 hours in a workweek, they are due time-and-a-half in overtime pay.
 When is Double Time Due?
 The Fair Labor Standards Act has no requirement for double-time pay.
 This is a matter of agreement between you and your employees.